bh107/npbackend/docs/source/new_target.rst

     user 14.02
     sys 0.34

 Because of the memory allocation reuse, **npbackend** actually outperforms native NumPy.
-However, this is only the case we allocate and free a significant number of large arrays.
+However, this is only the case because we allocate and free a significant number of large arrays.